kaskada-ai/kaskada-ai.github.io/_posts/2023-05-09-introducing-timelines-part-1.md

 We also explored the flow of data in a temporal query, from input to output, and discussed the various options for outputting timelines to external systems.

 Rather than applying a tabular -- static -- query to a sequence of snapshots, Kaskada operates on the history (the change stream).
-This makes it possible to natural to operate on the time between snapshots, rather than only on the data contained in the snapshot.
+This makes it natural to operate on the time between snapshots, rather than only on the data contained in the snapshot.
 Using timelines as the primary abstraction simplifies working with event-based data and allows for seamless transitions between streams and tables.

 Stay tuned for the next blog post in this series, where we'll delve into the Kaskada query language and its capabilities in expressive temporal queries.
 Together, we'll continue to explore the benefits and applications of the timeline abstraction in modern data processing tasks.
-After that, you will be able to start experimenting with your own temporal queries.
+After that, you will be able to start experimenting with your own temporal queries!

 [continuous]: /assets/images/blog/introducing-timelines/continuous.png "Continuous Timeline"
 [discrete]: /assets/images/blog/introducing-timelines/discrete.png "Discrete Timeline"